Russia unleashes first missile wave on Kyiv in weeks

-Wave of Russian missiles strikes Ukraine’s Kyiv, wounds more than 10
+Wave of Russian missiles strikes Ukraine’s Kyiv, wounds more than a dozen

-Some 30 cruise and ballistic missiles have been shot down over Kyiv in the first large attack on Ukraine’s capital in 44 days.
+Dozens of cruise and ballistic missiles shot down over Kyiv in the first large attack on Ukraine’s capital in 44 days.

-Russia has launched a wave of missile strikes on Ukraine’s capital, Kyiv, wounding at least 13 people and damaging several buildings, according to local officials.
+At least 17 people have been injured after Russia launched a wave of missile strikes on Ukraine’s capital.

+Local officials said the injuries were caused by falling debris from the missiles in Kyiv and the surrounding region.

 Keep readinglist of 3 items